 We have the courage to speak up for ourselves and for others.

 We take positive action to make our community and world a better place.

-If a student witnesses behaviors that are not in line with ASL’s values, we expect them to take positive action.
-While we know it can be hard, we encourage students to stand up for each other and themselves, which could include saying something in the moment, reporting the incident to an adult, and/or supporting those who have been impacted.
+If students observe behavior which is not in line with ASL’s values, we hope that they will take positive action.
+We encourage students to stand up for each other and themselves, which could include saying something in the moment, reporting the incident to an adult, and/or supporting those who have been impacted.

 Overview of the Disciplinary Process